Aberdaron: Sport

 Aberdaron hosts numerous sailing regattas featuring clinker-built boats unique to the area; there is a popular regatta every August where the races are open to everyone.
 Sea angling trips are operated from Porth Meudwy, fishing for pollock, coley and mackerel; wrasse, bass, mullet and gurnard are also possible.
 Bass and coley can be caught from the rocks at Porth Iago; and wrasse, pollock and mackerel are plentiful.
 Access is difficult at Uwchmynydd, but pollock, mackerel, wrasse and conger are caught; huss are plentiful; and ling are found occasionally.

 The village is a popular walking centre and lies on the Llŷn Coastal Path, which runs 84 mi from Caernarfon to Porthmadog as part of the Wales Coast Path.
-Kayaking is possible from both Aberdaron and Porth Neigwl, and the south-facing "sunshine coast" is a major attraction; there are camping facilities for canoeists on the shores of Porth Neigwl.
-Tidal streams are generally weak, although landing conditions are tricky when there is wind or swell from the south.
+Kayaking is possible from both Aberdaron and Porth Neigwl, and the south-facing sunshine coast is a major attraction; there are camping facilities for canoeists on the shores of Porth Neigwl.

 The area has excellent diving.
 Underwater visibility at Bardsey Island extends to 66 ft and there is a rich variety of sea life; it is considered some of the best diving in Gwynedd.
-The Ynysoedd Gwylanod are particularly popular, and the wreck of the Glenocum, in Bae Aberdaron, is excellent for novices, having a maximum depth of 26 ft; an extremely large conger eel lives in the lower section of the boiler openings.
+The Ynysoedd Gwylanod are particularly popular and the wreck of the Glenocum, in Bae Aberdaron, is excellent for novices, having a maximum depth of 26 ft; an extremely large conger eel lives in the lower section of the boiler openings.
 There is spectacular diving at Pen y Cil, where there is a slate wreck and an unusual cave dive; nearby Carreg Ddu is an isolated rocky island in Bardsey Sound, although care must be taken as there are strong currents.

-Bathing is popular along the coast.
-Aberdaron Beach, facing south west, is sandy, gently shelving and safe; it received a Seaside Award in 2008.
-Porthor also attracts bathers, and has sands which squeak when walked on; the beach at Porth Neigwl was awarded a Green Coast Award in 2009.
+Beachgoing is popular along the coast.
+Aberdaron Beach, facing south-west, is sandy, gently shelving and safe; it received a Seaside Award in 2008.
+Porthor also attracts bathers and has sands which squeak when walked on; the beach at Porth Neigwl was awarded a Green Coast Award in 2009.

 Aberdaron Beach is a surfing and bodyboarding location for surfers of all levels, although it can be dangerous at high tide when the waves break directly onto boulders underneath the cliff.
 The better surfers head for the northern end.